msainsburydale/NeuralEstimators.jl/docs/src/API/architectures.md

 ## Layers

-In addition to the [built-in layers](https://fluxml.ai/Flux.jl/stable/reference/models/layers/) provided by Flux, the following layers may be used when building a neural-network architecture.
+In addition to the built-in layers provided by [Flux](https://fluxml.ai/Flux.jl/stable/reference/models/layers/) and [Lux](https://lux.csail.mit.edu/stable/api/Lux/layers), the following layers may be used when building a neural-network architecture.

 ```@docs
 ResidualBlock